CCOSTAN/Home-AssistantConfig/README.md

 ![Screenshot of Home Assistant Header](https://i.imgur.com/vjDH1LJ.png)

-This is my Home Assistant Configuration created with the All In One installer [expanded to 16GB.](https://community.home-assistant.io/t/expanding-partition-on-sd-card-for-raspberry-pi-with-noobs-pre-installed/2036)  I update it pretty regularly. :star:
+--This is my Home Assistant Configuration created with the All In One installer [expanded to 16GB.](https://community.home-assistant.io/t/expanding-partition-on-sd-card-for-raspberry-pi-with-noobs-pre-installed/2036)--  I update it pretty regularly. :star:
-Home Assistant runs on my [Raspberry Pi 3](http://amzn.to/2e3DOBY) with [Aeon Labs Z Wave Stick (GEN 5)](http://amzn.to/2eAiAP0).
+--Home Assistant runs on my [Raspberry Pi 3](http://amzn.to/2e3DOBY) with [Aeon Labs Z Wave Stick (GEN 5)](http://amzn.to/2eAiAP0).
 I've also added a [433Mhz Transmitter and receiver](http://amzn.to/2dceNY2).
 The main [SD Card](http://amzn.to/2xeBlgf) was upgraded to 16GB.
 (Order 2! - 1 for backup)
-I use an [SD Card reader](http://amzn.to/2l2w9as) to swap SD cards between Pi and Windows for backups.
+I use an [SD Card reader](http://amzn.to/2l2w9as) to swap SD cards between Pi and Windows for backups.--

 **Software on the Pi :**
 * [Home Assistant](https://home-assistant.io/) ,